safrique/weather-api/README.md

     php artisan serve
 7. In a browser window, go to http://127.0.0.1:8000/ or http://localhost:8000/ to go to the welcome page.
 8. Use the menu at the top of the page to navigate around the site.
-9. Use the buttons on the pages
+9. Use the buttons on the pages to use the functionality:
+   1. Cities:
+      1. Get individual city weather forecast
+      2. Delete city from the database
+      3. Get all cities forecasts
+   2. Search City:
+      1. Search a city's location
+      2. Once a list of found cities is displayed, they can be added to the database
+   3. Forecasts: List the weather forecasts of all the cities on the database

+### Console Commands

+### Automated Tests